Sleeps 2 | 105sq/ft

 - Visit the world renowned Algonquin Provincial Park (30-minute drive to west gate entrance)

 - Ice skate through the forest at the famous Arrowhead Skate Trail (25-minute drive)

 - This cabin has year round drive in access.

 - This cabin does not have running water.
 Potable water is provided for drinking and dish washing.

 - The shoreline is shallow at this cabin.
-There is no swimming directly off the shore dock.
-However, there is a floating dock further out in the lake for better swimming access.
+There is a floating dock further out in the lake for better swimming access.

 - Fishing is not permitted on this lake.

 - This cabin has one queen loft bed accessible only by climbing stairs.
 The loft is low and may feel confined for certain guests.
 There is also a removable hammock for sleeping/lounging.

 DRIVE IN ACCESS